AgregoreWeb/agregore-browser/README.md

 - Load submodules with `git submodule update --init --recursive`
 - Run `yarn` or `npm install`
 - Run `yarn start` or `npm start`
-- After coding, when ready to submit, run `standard --fix` or `npm run lint`
+- Before commiting, run `yarn test` or `npm run test`
+  - Ensure there is no errors
+  - It may be wise to run this before `start` instead.
 - Push to your clone
 - Submit a pull request

 Other notes:

 - To debug extensions, run `yarn debug`